iivanoo/covid-apps-observer/data/data_us/reports/resources/com.proudcrowd.care___3.1/report.md

 <img src="2_star_reviews_wordcloud.png" alt="com.proudcrowd.care 2 reviews"/>
 </p>

+> Location info is incorrect and incomplete.
+I was able to fix the incorrect info, but can't add locations.
+Uninstalled and reinstalled on 6/24.
+Tracked my location until 6/27 then nothing.<br> :date: __2020-07-07 17:28:05__

 > Gives a lot of erroneous locations that are passed while driving or stopping at a stop light.
 Some days it gives no information at all.. i reloaded it a couple of weeks ago.
 It worked well until July 3 then quit working, not registering any locations.<br> :date: __2020-07-04 20:23:07__

 > Idk procedure to get my phone to let this work automatically in the background, out on the east coast<br> :date: __2020-07-02 20:56:10__